Providing Homeowner’s Guidance To Understanding And Removal Of Mechanic’s Liens

-At The Bainbridge Law Firm in Scottsdale, we have represented many homeowners in Mechanic's Lien disputes.
-If you have questions about how to remove a Mechanic's Lien which was filed against your home or you believe a lien is invalid, call our firm at 602-274-6369 or contact us to speak with an experienced real estate attorney.
+At The Bainbridge Law Firm, L.L.C., we have represented many homeowners in mechanic’s lien disputes.
+If you have questions about how to remove a mechanic’s lien which was filed against your home or you believe a lien is invalid, call our firm at 602-902-1930 or contact us to speak with an experienced real estate lawyer.
 We have many years of experience representing clients in all types of real estate disputes and litigation.

-Fortunately for homeowners, it is not easy to sell property subject to a Mechanic's Lien.
-The Mechanic's Lien holder must file a lawsuit and receive a court order permitting the foreclosure.
-Additionally, Mechanic's Liens must conform to many specific requirements regarding the form, content, and timing of Mechanic's Liens.
-Mechanic's Liens are often invalid for failing to follow these requirements.
+Fortunately for homeowners, it is not easy to sell property subject to a mechanic’s lien.
+The mechanic’s lien holder must file a lawsuit and receive a court order permitting the foreclosure.
+Additionally, mechanic’s liens must conform to many specific requirements regarding the form, content, and timing of mechanic’s liens.
+Mechanic’s liens are often invalid for failing to follow these requirements.

-Mechanic's Liens can be devastating for individual homeowners.
-Ownership to property subject to a Mechanic's Lien is uncertain.
+Mechanic’s liens can be devastating for individual homeowners.
+Ownership to property subject to a mechanic’s lien is uncertain.
 The property can be sold, and other loans against the property potentially could be wiped out.
-To avoid this potential loan loss, banks almost never lend money on a property subject to a Mechanic's Lien.
-Mechanic's Liens effectively prevent any sale, refinance, or mortgage of the subject property.
+To avoid this potential loan loss, banks almost never lend money on a property subject to a mechanic’s lien.
+Mechanic’s liens effectively prevent any sale, refinance, or mortgage of the subject property.

 1. Pay the lien off in full;

-For a Mechanic's Lien to be recorded and then successfully foreclosed, many specific deadlines and other rules must be followed.
-These Mechanic's Lien laws are strictly enforced; most failures to follow these strict rules make the lien invalid.
-Arizona disfavors the recording of invalid Mechanic's Liens.
-Any party who records an invalid Mechanic's Lien is liable to the property owner for $5,000.00 or treble actual damages, whichever is greater.
+For a mechanic’s lien to be recorded and then successfully foreclosed, many specific deadlines and other rules must be followed.
+These mechanic’s lien laws are strictly enforced; most failures to follow these strict rules make the lien invalid.
+Arizona disfavors the recording of invalid mechanic’s liens.
+Any party who records an invalid mechanic’s lien is liable to the property owner for $5,000 or treble actual damages, whichever is greater.

-To determine whether a Mechanic's Lien is valid, homeowners should first determine whether a few basic Mechanic's Lien timing requirements were met.
-The following three deadlines are just a few of the many rules that must be followed for a Mechanic's Lien to be valid.
+To determine whether a mechanic’s lien is valid in Arizona, homeowners should first determine whether a few basic mechanic’s lien timing requirements were met.
+The following three deadlines are just a few of the many rules that must be followed for a mechanic’s lien to be valid.

-1. A preliminary twenty day notice must be mailed to the property owner within twenty days of commencing work.
+A preliminary 20-day notice must be mailed to the property owner within 20 days of commencing work.

-Prior to liening the property, the lien holder must first provide the property owner with a notice that the party is supplying labor, services, and/or materials to the jobsite, within 20 days of commencing such service.
-If a contractor fails to supply the property owner with a preliminary twenty day notice, that contractor is not permitted to file a Mechanic's Lien.
-This rule is strictly enforced; the mailing of a preliminary twenty day notice is required to lien any property.
-Failure to do so makes any Mechanic's Lien invalid.
+Prior to liening the property, the lien holder must first provide the property owner with a notice that the party is supplying labor, services, and/or materials to the job site, within 20 days of commencing such service.
+If a contractor fails to supply the property owner with a preliminary 20-day notice, that contractor is not permitted to file a mechanic’s lien.
+This rule is strictly enforced; the mailing of a preliminary 20-day notice is required to lien any property.
+Failure to do so makes any mechanic’s lien invalid.

-A lien can still be filed if a preliminary twenty day notice is mailed late; however, a late filed preliminary notice reduces the lienable amount of a Mechanic's Lien.
-If the preliminary twenty day notice is sent late, the Mechanic's Lien can only total the value of labor and materials supplied on or after the twentieth day preceding the mailing of the preliminary twenty day notice.
-For example, if a contractor works on a project from January 1st to February 28th, but this contractor does not mail the preliminary twenty day notice until February 28th, that contractor can only place a Mechanic's Lien on the property for the value of services provided on or after February 8th.
-If the Mechanic's Lien includes the value of any services provided before February 8th, the entire Mechanic's Lien is invalid, even the portion correctly included in the lien.
+A lien can still be filed if a preliminary 20-day notice is mailed late; however, a late filed preliminary notice reduces the lienable amount of a mechanic’s lien.
+If the preliminary 20-day notice is sent late, the mechanic’s lien can only total the value of labor and materials supplied on or after the 20th day preceding the mailing of the preliminary 20-day notice.
+For example, if a contractor works on a project from January 1st to February 28th, but this contractor does not mail the preliminary 20-day notice until February 28th, that contractor can only place a mechanic’s lien on the property for the value of services provided on or after February 8th.
+If the mechanic’s lien includes the value of any services provided before February 8th, the entire mechanic’s lien is invalid, even the portion correctly included in the lien.

 Special Protection for Homeowners — “Owner Occupied Dwelling”

-Homeowners are afforded this protection so long as the homeowner owns the home at the time the work is supplied to the residence, does not intend to sell or lease the home, and resides in the home, or intends to reside in the home at least thirty days within the twelve months following completion of the work.
-If the foregoing is true, only the party in direct contract with a homeowner may place a Mechanic's Lien upon the home, not the parties who subsequently contracted with the first contractor.
+Homeowners are afforded this protection so long as the homeowner owns the home at the time the work is supplied to the residence, does not intend to sell or lease the home, and resides in the home, or intends to reside in the home at least 30 days within the 12 months following completion of the work.
+If the foregoing is true, only the party in direct contract with a homeowner may place a mechanic’s lien upon the home, not the parties who subsequently contracted with the first contractor.

-This article is not intended to be specific legal advice.
+The above information is not intended to be specific legal advice.
 It only provides general legal information.
 You should consult an Arizona licensed attorney if you have a legal issue.
-The Bainbridge Law Firm is experienced in this area of law and are available for consultation.
-You may contact our Phoenix office at 602-274-6369.
+The Bainbridge Law Firm, L.L.C., is experienced in this area of law and is available for consultation.
+You may contact our Phoenix office at 602-902-1930.